Waikanae Town Centre Transformation

 Making State Highway 1 a local road (NZ Transport Agency)

-Within the next 24 months SH1 through the Waikanae town centre will become a fit-for-purpose local road and responsibility for the road will transfer from the Transport Agency to us – this process is known as 'revocation'.
+Within the next 24 months (from July 20 start date, with expectation of completion by September 2020) SH1 through the Waikanae town centre will become a fit-for-purpose local road and responsibility for the road will transfer from the Transport Agency to us.
+This process is known as 'revocation'.
 The Transport Agency will invest around $3 million in the Waikanae town centre as part of this project.
 This will involve construction works within the existing road corridor to reduce SH1 to a single lane layout, intersection improvements, better east-west connections and improved public amenity.

 As part of the Transport Agency’s revocation works, we're taking the opportunity to improve the SH1 entrance to Mahara Place.
 This project will be delivered as part of our town centre improvement works and will involve removing and relocating the stone wall to a suitable place (to be determined by the community in the town centre), and planting.

 In making SH1 a fit-for-purpose local road we have an opportunity to increase the number of car parks on SH1 between Elizabeth Street and Ngaio Road in response to traffic volumes and changes on the road.
-Two workable approaches were considered, and a recommendation went to Councillors on Thursday 15 March.
-A parallel parking approach was adopted which will provide ten additional parks, and provide better integration of transport modes through the town centre for drivers, pedestrians and cyclists
+Two workable approaches were considered, and a recommendation went to Councillors on Thursday 15 March 2018.
+A parallel parking approach was adopted which will provide 10 additional parks, and provide better integration of transport modes through the town centre for drivers, pedestrians and cyclists.